tomaswolf/gerrit-gitblit-plugin/README.md

         roottree = gitblit/tree/?r=${project}&h=${commit}
 ```

-This is normally done automatically if you add the pugin and run through `java -jar gerrit.war init -d site_path`, but you can also
+This is normally done automatically if you add the plugin and run through `java -jar gerrit.war init -d site_path`, but you can also
 add this manually to Gerrit's config file.
 The `linkname` can be adapted to your taste.

 ## GitBlit configuration